WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/sdp.md

 **Milestone 1:** Requirement Specifications to be completed by October 4, 2024

-**Milestone 2:** Project Startup and Design Specifications to be ready by Oct 18, 2024
+**Milestone 2:** Project Startup and Minimum Viable Specifications document to be ready by Oct 18, 2024

 **Milestone 3:** User Authentication, Booking System, and Testing to be done by Oct 25, 2024